-UVA Health System's medical center was a mile away from where the violence broke out during the Charlottesville protests in August of this year.
+UVA Health System’s medical center was a mile away from where the violence broke out during the Charlottesville protests in August 2017.
 We had a chance to speak with Emergency Management Coordinator Robert Truoccolo, CEM, about how the hospital utilized Veoci in their emergency response.

 When reflecting on August 12, UVA Health System knew that reliable real-time communication and recording an accurate timeline of everything that happened during their response would be absolute necessities, and found Veoci’s capabilities up to the task.

 “Veoci has been leaps and bounds ahead of what we had been doing.”

 The University of Virginia Health System had over 170 members on their incident management team for August 12.
 Every aspect of the health system was represented: clinical and non-clinical service lines, the support and operations division, community partners such as the Department of Health and the Healthcare coalition, among others.
 Coordinating 170 people from varying departments and organizations is difficult, to say the least.
 Before adding Veoci to their response arsenal, the emergency management team relied on a combination of emails, phone calls, and one-on-one texts to attempt to get the entire group on the same page.
 Inevitably, not everyone received the information they needed.
 “There was a lot of fragmented communication during incident response,” Truoccolo said.
 “The method we used before wasn’t efficient.”

 The health system invariably activated a physical hospital command center to facilitate communication, regardless of the scale or impact of the incident.
 While a tried and true way of making sure everyone is on the same page, physically gathering personnel can be time-consuming and inefficient.
 With Veoci, the number of times the incident management team needs to meet in person has been drastically reduced, because the software provides a robust and organized way for people to communicate without having to meet in person.